“The Asus G11DF proves you can get mid-range performance on a low-end budget.”

 It’s not the quickest we’ve seen, but for a processor in the $160 to $170 price range, it’s an admirable performance.

 For gaming performance, however, that margin is small enough that you could definitely get by with a Ryzen 5 1400, without noticing any serious reduction in overall performance.
 You might lose a few frames here and there, but a GPU like the GTX 1060 is more than capable of picking up the slack.

 In our Handbrake test, we can see how the Ryzen 5 1400 performs with a real-world task:

 The Dell Inspiron 5675 took a little longer than its Asus counterpart, illustrating that even identical processors aren’t exactly identical.
 There is always some small variations in performance.
 Still, these two competitors were within a hair’s breadth of one another.

 Two drives are better than one

 Looking at the Asus G11DF and Dell Inspiron 5675 side-by-side you’ll notice there are a few key differences, despite their striking similarity.
-Not only do they possess different graphics cards, but their storage solutions offer an important point of distinction.
+Not only do they possess different

 As you can see here, the Inspiron’s mechanical 1TB hard drive is a lot slower than the G11DF’s 256GB SSD.
 That’s not much of a surprise, as mechanical drives are almost always slower than their solid-state counterparts.
 The difference here is that the Inspiron only has one hard drive, so you’re stuck with those slow speeds unless you upgrade at checkout, which is an option (Dell charges $100 for the SSD at time of this writing).